 If your pregnancy is still a secret, consider only disclosing that information for now.
 Telling certain family members or friends about an unplanned pregnancy and an adoption plan all at once could be overwhelming, and you may not receive the response you want.
 If they ask how you are going to raise a child, you may tell them that you are exploring your options.
 However, if the opportunity presents itself and the timing seems right, feel free to tell them about your intentions of pursuing adoption.

-Certain family members or friends’ reactions may be hurtful.
+Certain family members' or friends’ reactions may be hurtful.
 Try your best to not take it personally and to understand where they are coming from.
 Once they have time to digest what you have told them, they may be able to discuss the situation from a less emotional place.

 If you do share your intentions to place the baby for adoption, it is possible that your family or friends may respond negatively to the idea.
 This typically happens with those who don’t understand how today’s adoptions work.
-Tell them what you know about adoption, and if necessary, invite them to speak with an Adoption Specialist.
+Tell them what you know about adoption, and if necessary, invite them to speak with an adoption specialist.

-After You Tell
+Step 5: Move Forward After You Tell

 If and when your family or friends support your adoption decision, show them how much their support means to you.
 Having a strong adoption support system will help you in many ways throughout the adoption process.